DataFire/Integrations/integrations/generated/amazonaws_xray/README.md

 * ResourceARN `string`

 ### Segment
-* Segment `object`: A segment from a trace that has been ingested by the X-Ray service.
-The segment can be compiled from documents uploaded with <a>PutTraceSegments</a>, or an <code>inferred</code> segment for a downstream service, generated from a subsegment sent by the service that called it.
+* Segment `object`: <p>A segment from a trace that has been ingested by the X-Ray service.
+The segment can be compiled from documents uploaded with <a>PutTraceSegments</a>, or an <code>inferred</code> segment for a downstream service, generated from a subsegment sent by the service that called it.</p> <p>For the full segment document schema, see <a href="https://docs.aws.amazon.com/xray/latest/devguide/xray-api-segmentdocuments.html">AWS X-Ray Segment Documents</a> in the <i>AWS X-Ray Developer Guide</i>.</p>
   * Document [SegmentDocument](#segmentdocument)
   * Id [SegmentId](#segmentid)